KarlFarrugiaIcon/OreillyKatas2023/README.md

 ## Overall Architecture and Cost Analysis

 Having gone over the [MVP Timeline Proposal](#mvp-timeline-proposal) and identified the core components that will make the system in [Identifying Architectural Quanta](#identifying-architectural-quanta) we will start to outline how the solution will physically be built vis-a-vis the MVP roll out and the expected cost at each phase of the architecture.
+Azure has been used as an example platform to reference specific managed services and calculate a baseline cost.
+As previously mentioned the system is to be built in an abstract way that allows all managed services to be swapped out to any other Cloud managed services.
+Azure will however be used for us to be able to come up with a base price for the platform.

 ### MVP 1 - Road Warrior Soft-Launch